ghostbender/ghostbender/README.md

-- 👋 Hi, I’m @ghostbender
+- 👋 Hi, Dakota Davis
-- 👀 I’m interested in office type products and gaming
+- 👀 I’m interested in coding web and mobile applications.
-- 🌱 I’m currently refreshing myself on C# and plan on learning JavaScript and Angular soon.
+- 🌱 I’m an avid learner of various frameworks.
-- 💞️ I’m looking to collaborate on anything with C# or HTML5
+- 💞️ I’m open to collaborate on projects using C#, Node.js, and Xamarin Forms.
 - 📫 I can be reached at dakotabdavis@gmail.com

 <!---